PowerFleet Inc (PWFL) Stock Experiences Incredible Growth

-Craig Hallum raised the price target for the PowerFleet Inc (NASDAQ:PWFL) stock to “a Buy”.
-The rating was released on March 15, 2024, according to finviz.
-The research report from B. Riley FBR has downgraded the stock from Buy to Neutral, with a price target set at $4.75.
-The stock was initiated by ROTH Capital, who disclosed in a research note on March 30, 2020, to Buy and set the price objective to $8.
+Northland Capital raised the price target for the PowerFleet Inc (NASDAQ:PWFL) stock to “an Outperform”.
+The rating was released on March 18, 2024, according to finviz.
+The stock was downgraded by B. Riley FBR, who disclosed in a research note on May 04, 2020, from Buy to Neutral and set the price objective to $4.75.
+In their research brief published March 30, 2020, ROTH Capital analysts initiated the PowerFleet Inc stock to Buy with a price target of $8.

-The firm’s stock price fluctuated 21.40% within the last five trades and 16.72% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 62.78% in the last 6 months and 61.33% was added to its value over the previous 3 months.
-PWFL stock is trading at a margin of 15.84%, 14.77% and 37.97% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 When it comes to discovering hidden gems within the stock market, Stock Wire News has consistently provided invaluable insights.
 Stock Wire News invites you to explore their upcoming Wealth Building Report.
 This report will shine a spotlight on little-known companies with the potential for substantial growth in 2024, and it's completely FREE for a limited time.